stanac/EasyCrypto/README.md

 ---

 #### Future improvements
-- ~~Validating keys and encrypted data integrity in AesEncryption (refactor and open up closed APIs)~~ DONE in v1.1.0
+- [x] Validating keys and encrypted data integrity in AesEncryption (refactor and open up closed APIs) - DONE in v1.1.0
-- Performance improvements on CryptoRandom (with buffer)
+- [ ] Performance improvements on CryptoRandom (with buffer)
-- Make it compatible with .NET Core 1
+- [x] Make it compatible with .NET Core 1
-- Extract interfaces so you can replace one or more class implementations (vNext, might introduce breaking changes)
+- [ ] Extract interfaces so you can replace one or more class implementations (vNext, might introduce breaking changes)
-- Asymmetric (public key) encryption
+- [ ] Asymmetric (public key) encryption